Bowe Bergdahl Fast Facts

 June 12, 2010 - Bergdahl is promoted to specialist.

-December 7, 2010 - His captors release a nearly 45-minute video of a thin Westerner identified as Spc.
-Bergdahl.
+December 7, 2010 - His captors release a nearly 45-minute video of a man identified as Bergdahl.

 February 2011 - Another video of Bergdahl is released.